open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

 4. Under **Activation**, select **Admin Control Mode** from the dropdown menu.

-5. Leave **Generate Random AMT Password** unchecked.
+5. In order to facilitate quick set up,  leave **Generate Random AMT Password** unchecked.

     !!! tip "Production Environment"
-        In a production environment, you typically generate a random password for each AMT device to create a stronger, more secure AMT environment.
+        In a production environment, generate a random password for each AMT device to create a stronger, more secure AMT environment.
+However, if opting to use random passwords, be aware of the risks. **If the SQL database is lost or corrupted, all randomly generated credentials will be lost.** There will be no way to login.
+The administrator will have to clear the CMOS battery on the managed devices!

 6. Provide a strong **AMT Password**.